onssoschi/climatehealth/README.md

 # Climate and Health Package (Standards for Official Statistics on Climate-Health Interactions): climatehealth

+> [!CAUTION]
+> This package is still in development and methods are actively changing.

 ## Table of Contents

 ## Package Overview